Baháʼí Faith in Bangladesh: Modern community

 In Bangladesh the Baháʼís have had the right to hold their public meetings, establish academic centres, teach their faith, and elect their administrative councils.
 However the government of Bangladesh voted against the United Nations resolution Situation of Human Rights in the Islamic Republic of Iran on 19 December 2001 raised in response to the Persecution of Baháʼís in Iran.
 Regardless, Baháʼís in Bangladesh have been able to co-ordinate and act in groups.
 About 150 gathered for a summer school in 1977 and about 300 attended the winter school held February 1978.
 Zena Sorabjee of the Baháʼí International Community, shared a platform with Pope John Paul II during his visit to India in 1999 and the meeting was aired through satellite television.
 It is reported that Baháʼís in a number of countries, including Bangladesh, viewed the broadcast.
-In 2008 about 30 out of 200 Baháʼís managed to get passports and visas and travel from Bangladesh to a regional conference called for by the Universal House of Justice in Kolkata, India, although many more of their fellow believers weren't able to make the trip.
+In 2008 about 30 out of 200 Baháʼís managed to get passports and visas and travel from Bangladesh to a regional conference called for by the Universal House of Justice in Kolkata, India, although many more of their fellow believers were not able to make the trip.
 The Baháʼís went in groups to request their travel documents, with many of them waiting up to three days even to reach the door.
 In the end, most were turned away without the visa.